Constellation-Labs/metagraph-examples/examples/DataApi-NFT/README.md

 # Metagraph - Data API for NFT Management

-This example demonstrates a fundamental use case of NFTs (Non-Fungible Tokens) using the Data API provided by the Metagraph platform.
-The example showcases various operations that a client can perform:
+This example demonstrates an example use case of NFTs (Non-Fungible Tokens) based on the ERC-721 standard.
+Note that this shows a custom implementation of NFTs within a single metagraph using the Data API.
+It is not meant to describe a cross-metagraph standard for Constellation Network NFTs.

 - Minting NFT Collections